SpO2 Low Alarm: Causes and Immediate Actions (Clinical Guide 2026)

 🔑 Key Takeaways

-• The plethysmographic (pleth) waveform is your best tool for differentiating true hypoxemia from a false SpO₂ alarm — a good waveform with a low reading means the reading is real.
+• The plethysmographic (pleth) waveform is your best tool for differentiating true hypoxemia from a false SpO₂ alarm.

 • Always assess the patient before the equipment: look for cyanosis, dyspnea, altered mental status, and increased work of breathing.